5 Apps You Should Self-Host Right Now (And How)

 2. Create your admin account

-Migration from GitHub
+Migrating from GitHub

 • Issues and pull requests

-• Labels, milestones, and releases
+• Labels, milestones, releases

-• Wiki content
+• Wiki pages

 Bonus: The Complete Stack